jbrotosky/MouseJiggler/README.md

 - Customizable Time

-If you set the time below 2000 milliseconds, it might be a challenge to stop the mouse jiggling program.
+If you set the time below 2000 milliseconds, it might be a challenge to stop the mouse jiggling program. (line 8)